jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Terraform and Nix are both pieces of software whose success comes from their ability to provide a declarative interface to a procedural world.
 In the case of Nix, that world is software, and for Terraform, it's hardware.
-Think of them this way and you can see how they fit together and combine into something greater than the sum of its parts.
+Think of them this way and you can see how they fit together to become something greater than the sum of its parts.

 We'll be exploring these ideas by building and deploying a simple web service to Amazon EC2.
 We start with a spartan approach to declarativity: changing a single line of code in the application will invalidate the entire downstream pipeline to the point that our tooling will propose provisioning new hardware.